sellout/emacs-color-theme-solarized/README.md

 Here are some things to keep in mind when submitting a bug report:

 *   include the output of `M-x version` in your report,
-*   mention whether you’re using color-theme or the Emacs 24 theme,
 *   include the names of Emacs faces that you have a problem with (`M-: (face-at-point)` and `M-x describe-face` will tell you the name of the face at point),
 *   include the output of `M-: (display-color-cells)` (that lets us know which set of colors your Emacs is using),
 *   screenshots are very helpful (before and after if you made a change),